tarantool/cartridge-java/README.md

 closed, all connections to that host are gracefully closed and re-established.

 You may set up automatic retrieving of the list of cluster nodes available for connection (aka discovery).
-Discovery provider variants with a HTTP endpoint and a stored function in Tarantool are available out-of-the-box.
+Discovery provider variants with an HTTP endpoint and a stored function in Tarantool are available out-of-the-box.
 You may use these variants or create your own discovery provider implementation.
 In real environments with high availability requirements it is recommended to use an external configuration provider (like etcd), DNS or a balancing proxy for connecting to the Tarantool server.